-This story is by Laura Cookson and was part of our 2018 Fall Writing Contest.
+This story is by Laura Cookson and won an Honorable Mention in our 2018 Fall Writing Contest.
 You can find all the writing contest stories here.

 It had happened every Midsummer’s Eve since Fira’s grandmother had been a girl.

 A beautiful woman would come walking out of the forest at dusk and take a single girl from the village.

 “It’s an honour to be chosen,” the elders would say, but it didn’t seem that way to Fira.
 For no one knew where the girls were taken, and they were only ever seen once again: the following Midsummer’s Eve when it would be them walking out of the trees to take the next girl.